tidbyt/tidbyt.dev/docs/02_build/15_crypto_tracker.md

 Pixlet includes several modules from the [Starlib](https://github.com/qri-io/starlib) library.
-This is sort of a standard library for Starlark, and it's very handy when building anything but the simplest applet.
+This is sort of a standard library for Starlark, and it's very handy when building anything but the simplest app.

 ```starlark
 load("render.star", "render")